Korzer420/ArcadeKnight/README.md

 You can start this minigame at the statue next to the entrance of stone sanctuary.
 (The statue left to the door to the No Eyes room)
 A score penalty adds 5/10/15 seconds at the end (depending on difficulty), displayed as red text under the normal timer.

+### Xeros Mirror World
+Remember all "signs" in the room.
+Once you're done, you can enter the dreamgate at the end to start phase 2.
+Reach the end after hitting all signs with the dream nails that are off/have changed.
+Note that you can use your dream nail in the air for this minigame.
+Depending on your difficulty this minigame behaves a bit differently:
+Easy: On easy, the finish line only "appears" after you successfully hit all objects (told by a message when you're done).
+Hitting a wrong object causes you to take damage and a score penalty (10 seconds each)
+Normal: The finish line is available from the start.
+However, touching it will apply a 1 minute penalty for each object that you missed/wrongly accused.
+Hitting an object does not directly tell you, if you're correct (you can always toggle the effect by dream nailing again).
+Normal score penalty: 20 seconds
+Hard: Hard works similiar to normal with two key differences: The penalty for a wrong object is only 30 seconds instead of 1 minute and the minigame does not end, if you touch the finish line if objects are still in a wrong state.
+This could cause you to take multiple penalty batches.
+Score penalty: 30 seconds

 ## Custom Stages
 This mod does provide "fairly easy" options to create your own stages and share them with other people. **DISCLAIMER: I'm not responsible for any offensive message, that might be caused by custom stages!
 You can always identify the normal built-in stages, since they are the only stages in the stage selection menu that do not have the author text "(by X)".**